aregtech/areg-sdk/docs/wiki/cmake-build.md

 # Building AREG SDK with CMake

 ## Introduction
 This guide provides step-by-step instructions for building the **AREG SDK** on Linux, Windows, and Cygwin platforms using **CMake**.
 It also covers IDE setups for **Microsoft Visual Studio** and **Visual Studio Code**.
 Follow these steps to set up your build environment and efficiently compile AREG SDK projects.
+For troubleshooting, refer to the [AREG SDK documentation](https://github.com/aregtech/areg-sdk).

 ## Table of Contents
 - [System Requirements](#system-requirements)